wisdomagbeve01/british_airways_forage/README.md

 This initial exploration provided an overview of the dataset and allowed us to clean and prepare it for further analysis.

 The code file can be found [here](https://drive.google.com/file/d/1JlsMseYqTzTDnNRcB9L-EOar1DJkxhd0/view?usp=sharing)

+### 2.2 Data Preparation for Modeling

+In this step, we began by loading the dataset using the appropriate encoding (`ISO-8859-1`) to ensure special characters are handled correctly.
+After loading the data into a pandas DataFrame, we performed initial data inspection using the `head()` function to verify the data structure.

+Next, we conducted several visualizations to understand the distributions of key variables:

+- **Number of Passengers:** A count plot was generated to explore how frequently different values occur in the `num_passengers` column.
+- **Sales Channel:** Another count plot was created to examine the distribution of booking sources, showing which sales channels customers used.
+- **Trip Type:** We explored whether customers preferred one-way or round-trip journeys by plotting the distribution of `trip_type`.
+- **Extra Baggage Requests:** Finally, we plotted the distribution of customers who requested extra baggage to analyze this preference.

+These visualizations helped in understanding the dataset’s characteristics and guided us toward making decisions for the next stages of data cleaning and preparation for modeling.